-Thanks to sano614 over at the XDA forums you can now have a few of the goodies from the ASUS Eee Pad Transformer on other Honeycomb tablets, specifically the super-nifty My Water live wallpaper and ASUS's weather widget.
+Thanks tosano614over at the XDA forums you can now have a few of the goodies from the ASUS Eee Pad Transformer on other Honeycomb tablets, specifically the super-nifty My Water live wallpaper and ASUS's weather widget.
 You've probably seen this wallpaper before - it's the beverage-esque one that moves around on your screen as you shift your tablet around, complete with ice cubes and bubbles.
 The weather widget offers what you would expect: current conditions and temperature in a visually stimulating package.

 If you've been on the hunt for a new live wallpaper, then look no more - XDA member Rawat has gotten his hands on the upcoming Samsung Galaxy S II and pulled a couple of live wallpapers from it that are ready for use on any WVGA device.
 These install just like a regular .apk and do not require root access or any other system modifications in order to work.

 The first one is a simple beach setting complete with sand and tide.
 It is time-aware, so as the day progresses the wallpaper will change accordingly.

 I have seen a lot of live wallpapers and, truth be told, I'm generally not that impressed most of the time.
 Every once in a while, though, one comes along that is just so nice that I want to share it with everyone.
 This is one of those times.

 Photile Live Wallpaper creates a LWP from any existing image.
 It adds a level of complexity to the images, while not overdoing it (a difficult task, I might add).
 It's elegant, smooth and beautiful.
 I could attempt to explain what it does exactly, but instead I will just share this video: